 - Assist with providing performance feedback to DCOs/Chaperones as required;

 - Respond to general doping control inquiries;

 - Prepare and give presentations;

 - Other duties as assigned by the supervisory personnel;

 Qualifications and Competencies:

-- Bachelor degree in the fields of health, science or human kinetics is preferred while social sciences, business or equivalent combination of education and experience may also be considered.
+- Bachelor degree in the fields of sport, health, social science and/or business or equivalent combination of education and experience;

-- A minimum two years’ experience in a relevant position, knowledge of the Canadian sport community and drug-free sport and Doping Control Programs preferred.
+- Minimum one year experience in a relevant position, Knowledge of the Canadian sport community and drug-free sport and Doping Control Programs preferred;

 Throughout its recruitment process, the CCES is committed to Canada’s linguistic duality and diversity of its people.
 We welcome expressions of interest from all qualified applicants including Aboriginal persons, persons with disabilities, members of visible minority groups, and all gender identities and sexual orientations.
 Upon request, accommodation will be provided during the hiring process.